ChibaPet/bliss-zfs/README.md

     --with-linux-obj=/lib/modules/$MYKERNEL/build
 make -j6 pkg-utils deb-kmod
 ```

-It'd pull bliss-zfs from main, and that would reference the appropriate
-files in (in this case) the openzfs2.1 component.

 Build each metapackage with "dpkg-deb -b packagename" and populate your
 local repository as desired.